-When you select data from multiple tables, Skyvia Query Add-on automatically joins these tables by the corresponding foreign keys.
+When you select data from multiple objects, Skyvia Query Add-on automatically joins these objects by the corresponding foreign keys.

-Note that the groups correspond to the foreign keys/relations, not to the tables.
-If a table has multiple foreign keys to the same table, the latter one will be present in the list multiple times, with names including the corresponding foreign key names.
-Thus, you can explicitly choose by which foreign key the tables are joined.
+Note that the groups correspond to the foreign keys/relations, not to the objects.
+If an object has multiple foreign keys to the same object, the latter one will be present in the list multiple times, with names including the corresponding foreign key names.
+Thus, you can explicitly choose by which foreign key the objects are joined.

-By default, the current table column group is expanded, and groups for all the foreign keys are collapsed.
+By default, the current object column group is expanded, and groups for all the foreign keys are collapsed.
 You can expand/collapse these groups by clicking down/up arrow in the right part their header.
-The check box in the left part of a group header allows you to quickly select and clear all the columns in the group.
+The checkbox in the left part of a group header allows you to quickly select and clear all the columns in the group.

 Grouping and Aggregating Data